apache/dolphinscheduler/README.md

 You are very welcome to communicate with the developers and users of Dolphin Scheduler.
 There are two ways to find them:
 1. Join the Slack channel by [this invitation link](https://join.slack.com/t/asf-dolphinscheduler/shared_invite/zt-omtdhuio-_JISsxYhiVsltmC5h38yfw).
-2. Follow the [Twitter account of Dolphin Scheduler](https://twitter.com/dolphinschedule) and get the latest news on time.
+2. Follow the [Twitter account of DolphinScheduler](https://twitter.com/dolphinschedule) and get the latest news on time.

 ### Contributor over time